 Mental and physical health, particularly in the context of the coronavirus crisis, remains an area of focus.
 Following the results of an organisation-wide wellbeing survey, led by our Embrace network, we’re going to continuously improve our processes to make sure colleagues with physical and mental health challenges can easily access the support they need, that they’re treated fairly and that everyone feels comfortable asking for help.
 This builds on a comprehensive programme of work delivered during Mental Health Awareness week in May 2021.

 Our diversity and inclusion objective at Manager, Technical Specialist and SLT level is an important part of our accountability framework.
 This means our work on diversity and inclusion is a core component of our management and leadership roles.
-With bonus payments based on individual performance against objectives, the link between performance and pay is clear.
+With performance-related salary increases based on individual performance against objectives, the link between performance and pay is clear.

 Each year our Executive Diversity Committee holds a challenge session with our Executive Committee members to make sure they’re taking personal responsibility for progress.
 And our comprehensive diversity and inclusion data dashboard allows us to measure progress and hold our SLT to account.
 The Board also plays a key role in holding the organisation to account – and our Chair and Non-Executive Directors (NEDs) provide robust challenge on diversity and inclusion.